 - Send them away for the evening.
 If you just know fireworks will be an issue—say you live near a show or your dog is naturally skittish—see if a friend can take your dog for the evening.
 It may be worth the drive to know your dog is going to be in a less noisy environment.

 - Consider a doggie swaddle.
 Yup, they make swaddles for dogs!
 The same way swaddles can help humans feel secure and safe, they can work for a dog, too.
 But take note: make sure it works for your pet first.
 Try it on your pooch far in advance, so you’re not attempting it for the first time on the Fourth.

 - Stay by their side.
 Let them know you’re there for them and that they are not alone but kicking up your feet (and paws) and enjoying an evening in.
 While it may not work perfectly, it certainly won’t make things worse.

 Remember, what works for one doggie won’t necessarily work for another (they’re dogs, not robots!).
 You may have to do some pre-fireworks experimentation to help steer your dogs through the anxiety of the booms.
+To learn more about how you can help your dog with anxiety, check out this comprehensive guide from Your Dog Advisor.
 And, if you have a trick up your sleeve that we haven’t heard yet, please share with our community—we’re all ears!